arschles/go-progprobs/aof.md

 Some databases store their data in files that they *only* append to when they write data.
-Each entry in the file is never modified after it's appended, but may be deleted after a *compaction* operation is done (usually while writes are suspended or in the background).
+Each entry in the file is never modified after it's appended, but may be deleted after a *compaction* operation is done (see below).

 ## The append-only file format